bitprj/BitCamp/Learning-Labs-101/2-theymlfile.md

   issue: 2
 ```

-**Now, let's see how all the options work together to develop the logic of the Learning Lab.**
+**Now, let's see how all the attributes work together to develop the logic of the Learning Lab.**

 Your first step in `steps: ` should be something along the lines of this:
 ```yaml